AlicePidd/ClimateRefugiaAusMPAs/README.md

 ### Workflow

-Earth System Model (ESM) outputs used in this study and the associated code were obtained from publicly available data nodes - Earth System Grid Federation MetaGrid (<https://esgf.nci.org.au/search>).
-Workflow for downloading, wrangling, and processing ESMs can be found via the <i>hotrstuff</i> package and GitHub repo (Buenafe, Schoeman, & Everett 2024) at <https://github.com/SnBuenafe/hotrstuff> .
+Earth System Model (ESM) outputs used in this study and the associated code were obtained from publicly available data nodes via the Earth System Grid Federation MetaGrid (<https://esgf.nci.org.au/search>).
+Workflow for downloading, wrangling, and processing ESMs can be followed in the <i>hotrstuff</i> package and GitHub repo (Buenafe, Schoeman, & Everett 2024) at <https://github.com/SnBuenafe/hotrstuff> .

-This repo includes code to compute and plot the following metrics of climate exposure:
+In addition to data preparation scripts for the case study-specific region (Australia), this repo includes relatively generalisable code that can be used to compute and plot the following metrics of climate exposure:

 > Rates of decadal change in ocean climate variables